 The Business Council will anchor its advocacy priorities in the following key policy platforms:

-- Australia remains an open and trading nation that supports private enterprise, innovation and entrepreneurship and incentivises free markets.
+- Australia remains an open, competitive, trading nation that supports private enterprise, free markets and innovation and entrepreneurship through efficient supply chains and access to talent.